Audrey F. Manley

 Audrey Forbes Manley (born March 25, 1934) is an American pediatrician and public health administrator.
-Manley was the first African-American woman appointed as chief resident at Cook County Children's Hospital in Chicago (1962).
-Manley was the first to achieve the rank of Assistant Surgeon General (Rear Admiral) in 1988 and later served as the eighth president of Spelman College.
+Manley was the first African-American woman appointed as chief resident at Cook County Children's Hospital in Chicago (1962), as well as the first to achieve the rank of Assistant Surgeon General (Rear Admiral) in 1988.
+She later served as the eighth president of Spelman College.

 Early life

 Audrey Elaine Manley (née Forbes) was born on March 25, 1934, in Jackson, Mississippi.
 Her parents, Ora Lee Buckhalter and Jesse Lee Forbes, quickly relocated Manley and her two sisters, Barbara and Yvonne, to Tougaloo, Mississippi, near Tougaloo College.
 She was the eldest of three daughters in a tenant farming family.
 Manley was inspired to pursue medicine after the death of her maternal grandmother as well as with the encouragement from her seventh-grade science teacher.
 During World War II, the Forbes family moved to Chicago after her grandmother could no longer care for her and her siblings.